MatteoDiPaolo/googleTakeoutLocations-to-geoJson/README.md

 # Run

-- Copy one or more Google location history json files inside the input folder
+- Copy one or more Google location history json files inside the `./input` folder
 - `npm run start [-- fromTimestampMs toTimestampMs]`
+- Access the GeoJson results of the translation inside the `./output` folder

 ## Params